ridedott/eslint-config/README.md

 using [this link](https://github.com/ridedott/eslint-config/archive/master.zip)
 and extracting the downloaded archive.

-Go the the right directory and install dependencies:
+Go to the right directory and install dependencies:

 ```bash
 cd eslint-config